DarshanASC6/Conversation-Bot/README.md

 4. 6/2/20, 9:13PM.
 Reddit responded once and never wrote back.
 To be honest, I don't blame them.
 Might have carpal tunnel.
 This has taken way too long; I might just move on from the JSON file.

-5. 6/2/20, 9:20.
+5. 6/2/20, 9:20 PM.
 "Holy shit.
 What if I had a command simply to open the add/remove functionality in a for loop?
 Could that work?"
 This was a sudden thought I had.
 Not sure if it's legit or not.
 Also need to see if there's somewhere I can go for near-immediate answers, simply because one Reddit post is taking too damn long.

-6. 6/2/20, 10:23.
+6. 6/2/20, 10:23 PM.
 Back at it again.
 Made a new Reddit post (https://www.reddit.com/r/learnpython/comments/gvl7az/ive_been_having_a_bunch_of_problems_with_my/), not sure if it will do any good.
 I dunno man, it's tired.

-7. 6/2/20, 10:37.
+7. 6/2/20, 10:37 PM.
 Lol "it's tired".
 Might jump to another project and stop banging my head on a wall.
 How the hell does one learn to code good?
-If I wern't 16, I'd be kinda sad.
+If I weren't 16, I'd be kinda sad.

+8. 6/3/20, 8:12 AM.
+Went to bed at nearly 12 last night.
+I tried to add another website to my web scraper, but it didn't seem to work.
+Whatever.
+I could probably use selenium to make a school web scraper, or even just a program that logs me in and registers my attendance.
+Maybe I should try Stack Overflow instead of Reddit.

+9. 6/3/20, 8:18 AM.
+It kinda sucks that everything I want to expand this project with can't be done.
+Maybe I can have all of the other commands ("show", "add", "remove", etc.) from a different file.
+I gotta do more research on that.

+10. 6/3/20, 11:13 AM.
+My spelling is atrotious

+11. 6/3/20, 1:19 PM.
+Reddit came through on the editing JSON front.
+Apparently I should just keep it all in one doc.
+Seems legit.
+Will try and implemet gTTS today, maybe.

+12. 6/3/20, 2:28 PM.
+Reddit was wrong or mistaken, not sure which.
+It doesn't matter.
+I'll probably just work on gTTS right about now.

+13. 6/3/20, 5:08 PM.
+Just added text to speech.
+It sounds kinda lifeless, but other than that it's absolutey amazing.
+I might actually record some audio in place of text to speech.
+Hard to believe that adding text to speech was the easiest part of this project.

+14. 6/3/20, 5:27 PM.
+Everything works great, except for modifying stuff.
+Reddit gave up (I don't blame them tbh).
+Will work on food and/or mic input next.